bast/flanders/README.rst

 Example
 -------

-In this example we have 6 points (numbered 0 to 5) and two reference points with a certain view vector and view angle.
-The first reference point finds point 2.
-The second reference point does not find any neighbor within the view angle and returns -1.
+In this example we have 6 points (numbered 0 to 5) and two observer points with a certain view vector and view angle (90 degrees).
+The first observer point finds point 2.
+The second observer point does not find any neighbor within the view angle and returns -1.

 .. image:: https://github.com/bast/flanders/raw/master/example/flanders.png